joshbegley/nyt-latest/previous.md

 `Questions for bats, Rothko weather and Knicks fever.`\
 https://www.nytimes.com/2026/06/03/briefing/03-the-good-list-knicks-rothko.html

-**See What Deep-Sea Mining Actually Looks Like, 2 Miles Down**\
+**See What Deep-Sea Mining Actually Looks Like, Over 2 Miles Down**\
-`A mining company sent an advanced ship to try to pluck valuable minerals from the deepest ocean.
+`A mining company sent an advanced ship to try to pluck valuable minerals from the deep ocean.
 Here’s how it worked.`\
 https://www.nytimes.com/interactive/2026/06/03/climate/deep-sea-mining-tests-hidden-gem.html

 **California Had the Most Expensive Governor’s Race in U.S. History.
 It’s Still Not Over.**\